-(b) No elected state official shall be affected by subsection (a) of this section.

-(c) No person required to register with the Office of State Ethics under section $\underline{1}$ -94 shall accept employment with the General Assembly or with any member of the General Assembly in connection with legislative action, as defined in section $\underline{1}$ -91.
+- (b) No elected state official shall be affected by subsection (a) of this section. - (c) No person required to register with the Office of State Ethics under section 1-94 shall accept employment with the General Assembly or with any member of the General Assembly in connection with legislative action, as defined in section 1-91.
 No member of the General Assembly shall be a lobbyist.
-Secs.
-1-86a to 1-86c.
-Reserved for future use.